Beskidenverein: Establishment of the Main Beskid Association

 Initially, after the war ended, Beskidenverein and its leadership received praises as an organization that had been a pioneering force in the fight for the German Beskids and German territory.

 However, it quickly became apparent that the German authorities viewed Beskidenverein rather suspiciously.
 Nonetheless, Dr. Stonawski hoped that his organization would become the main administration for all German mountain associations in the Beskids.
 However, this did not happen.
 Firstly, in September 1939, the former Czechoslovak Beskidenverein was subordinated to the all-German association of mountain and hiking clubs (Reichsverband der Deutschen Gebirgs- und Wandervereine) based in Ústí nad Labem.
 Then, in June 1940, a founding meeting of the new Main Beskid Association (Beskidenhauptverein in Teschen) was held in Cieszyn, with its headquarters to be located in this town on the Olza river, (Note: According to some studies, the headquarters was located in Katowice.) where it was decided that individual associations from the Polish and Czechoslovak sides would become branches of this organization.
 However, Edward Stonawski was not elected president; (Note: The term "chief" was also used, as in other tourist organizations of the Third Reich.) instead, Dr. Krueger, the starosta of Cieszyn, was chosen.
 (Note: Or a starosta named Kate.)

 In the course of establishing the joint association, the names of its members were specified – the Main Beskid Association in Cieszyn (Hauptverein Beskidenverein), while the remaining were designated as "branches" rather than "sections" (Zweigstelle Beskidenverein).
 In practice, the "old" Beskidenverein was subordinated to German administration and reduced to the role of one of the smaller organizations subordinate to the central association in the Reich.

-The following branches became part of the merged association: Bielsko, Fryštát, Frýdek, Karviná, Bohumin, Cieszyn, (Note: The former Polish and Czechoslovakian sections were merged, as was the city itself, into a single organism.) and Pszczyna from Silesia, Morawska Ostrawa, Mistek, and Vítkovice from the Protectorate of Bohemia and Moravia, as well as Kopřivnice, Fulnek, Bílovec, Nový Jičín, and Opava from the Sudetenland.
+The following branches became part of the merged association: Bielsko, Fryštát, Frýdek, Karviná, Bohumin, Cieszyn, (Note: The former Polish and Czechoslovak sections were merged, as was the city itself, into a single organism.) and Pszczyna from Silesia, Morawska Ostrawa, Mistek, and Vítkovice from the Protectorate of Bohemia and Moravia, as well as Kopřivnice, Fulnek, Bílovec, Nový Jičín, and Opava from the Sudetenland.
 Attempts were also made to reactivate the branch in Katowice and former sections in Racibórz, Królewska Huta, and Bytom, as well as to establish a new one in Gliwice.
 The establishment of a branch in Zabrze (Hindenburg) was successful.

 It is difficult to estimate the number of association members during the war – it is known that the Bielsko branch had between 1500 and 1800 members from 1940 to 1942.

 The last manifestation of activity was a brochure published in 1943, prepared to mark the half-century existence of Beskidenverein.
 Dr. Stonawski authored it, summarizing the history of the association briefly.
 "Beskidenverein in the Polish era fulfilled its duty as a German association and during that time paved the way for German identity in the east".
 In April of that year, the main branch from Moravian Ostrava was removed from the register of associations.